Install Slackware ARM Linux On The Raspberry Pi

 Type the command below to remove the initrd.gz RAM disk file from the boot partition:

 Next, type 'df -h' on the command line and you should receive the following output:

-The output tells you that your boot partition '/dev/mmcblk0p1' now has over 40Mb of free space.
-This is perfect and exactly what you needed to achieve.
+The output tells you that your boot partition '/dev/mmcblk0p1' now has quite a lot of free space.
+This is exactly what you needed to achieve.

 Now, you need to install those new packages containing the raspi firmware and kernel data.
 To do this type the following command:

 You should see the following screen on successful installation of the raspi firmware and kernel packages: